Oriolrt/SIDTD_Dataset/SIDTD/data/DataLoader/README.md

         --unbalanced: Flag to prepare the unbalanced partition.

-        -c|--cropped: Flag to use the cropped version of clips.
+        -c|--clips_cropped: Flag to use the cropped version of clips.

 ## Split Types
 ### Hold-out Split